Zcgong/Reactor/README.md

 > **NOTE:** You must use the *new* keyword when creating a Reactor

-#### Creating Reactor Functions
+### Creating Reactor Functions

 Reactor Functions are created using ***Reactor(&lt;function&gt;)***.
 Within the passed in function, if a Reactor's value is retrieved, the function is registered as dependent on that value and will be re-run when the value changes.

 Reactor Functions can contain any number of Reactors.
-Reactors can be used within any number of Reactor Functions.
+Conversely, Reactors can be used within any number of Reactor Functions.

 ```javascript
 // This function is dependent on my_name and my_age